tomjoht/tomjoht.github.io/_posts/2021/5/2021-05-15-life-experiments-two-hours-of-exercise.md

 > Activities that get your heart pumping harder have tremendous health benefits for your heart and mind.
 You'll earn one Heart Point for each minute of moderately intense activity like picking up the pace when walking your dog, and double points for more intense activities like running.
 It takes just 30-minutes of brisk walking five days a week to reach [AHA](https://www.heart.org/en/healthy-living/fitness/fitness-basics/aha-recs-for-physical-activity-in-adults)'s recommended amount of physical activity shown to reduce the risk of heart disease, improve sleep, and increase overall mental wellbeing.

 If using points instead of time, maybe 75 points (rather than 2 hours) seems like a good rule of thumb.
 That means if I decide to pick up the pace and move more quickly, I can finish my exercise in less than two hours.
-(In contrast, if the two hours is a static rule, there's not much incentive to do more aggressive physical activity, and slow walks have fewer benefits than brisk walks or other more active movement.)
+(In contrast, if the two hours is a static rule, there's not much incentive to do more aggressive physical activity, and slow walks have fewer benefits than brisk walks or more active movement.)

-**Admittedly, two hours is practically twice what the American Health Association recommends, so keep that in mind.
-This is my own goal, not something scientifically backed, and there's a good chance the extra exercise doesn't add any additional benefits.**
+Admittedly, two hours is practically four times what the American Health Association recommends, so keep that in mind.
+This is my own goal, not something scientifically backed, and there's a good chance the extra exercise doesn't add any additional benefits.
+However, recent news in exercise science has cast doubt on the previous recommendations of 30 minutes of exercise a day.
+Apparently, the 30-minutes-a day guidelines assumes that you aren't sitting 11-12 hours a day but are actively filling in much of your day with light activity.
+If you're sitting most of the day, 30 minutes isn't enough to counteract the adverse of effects of over-sitting.
+An analyst from *The Conversation* writes,

+> As expected, we found that 30 minutes of daily exercise decreased the risk of early death by up to 80% for those who also spent less than seven hours a day sitting.
+But it didn’t have the same effect for people who spent between 11 and 12 hours a day sitting.
+In other words, it’s not as simple as checking off the exercise box on the to-do list.
+A healthy lifestyle requires more than 30 minutes of exercise if you spend a lot of time sitting.
+>
+> For those who sat a lot, 30 minutes of daily exercise would only lower risk of early death by 30% if combined with four to five hours of light movement a day (such as shopping, cooking, or yard work) – spending less than 11 hours sitting total.
+We can think of this mixture of light activity, exercise and sitting as a “cocktail”.
+And when it comes to living an active lifestyle, there are different recipes you can choose to to get the same benefits. ([Thirty minutes’ exercise won’t counteract sitting all day, but adding light movement can help – new research](https://theconversation.com/thirty-minutes-exercise-wont-counteract-sitting-all-day-but-adding-light-movement-can-help-new-research-160577))

+I'm not sure how much I sit each day, but it's likely 11-12 hours, as I don't think I'm standing and moving around for 5 hours.
+Anyway, I reference this study only to support the idea that two hours of exercise isn't so far-fetched, and might be especially relevant for people in tech/office careers.

-Even though I like the idea of points, Google Fit (which assigns the points) doesn't always capture every activity or capture them reliably.
+Coming back to the measurement issue, even though I like the idea of points, Google Fit (which assigns the points) doesn't always capture every activity or capture them reliably.
 For example, a recent mountain biking ride doesn't seem to have registered at all.
 Other times, Google Fit asks me if my activity involved riding a bike, as if it's unsure how to interpret the motion.

 Other times, the analytics just seem wacky.
 For example, here's a biking outing at Duthie, a mountain biking park, where my 82 move minutes resulted in burning 582 calories while going a distance of only .04 miles and racking up 82 points.